 The licensing and maintenance terms of your software determine how you can use them.
 Therefore, you should carefully consider these framework conditions.

-In so-called subscription licenses, a subscription or a lease of the software gives a company the rights of use for the software for the respective period.
-A subscription model can give you quick access to the software without major initial investment and, if necessary, more flexibility to tailor your license requirements to your workload.
+For subscription licenses, a subscription or a lease of the software gives a company the rights of use for the software for the respective period.
+A subscription model can give you quick access to the software without major initial investment and more flexibility to tailor your license requirements to your workload.

-Frequently, subscription licenses are packaged with other software solutions.
-Make sure that you are not paying for something you don’t need.
+Frequently, subscription licenses are packaged with other relevant software solutions.
+Make sure that the product bundle includes useful software.
 Only you can decide what is best for your business.
-In addition to deciding on the licensing model, you should also consider the other licensing conditions, such as how much flexibility do need, or whether it is possible to lend them to project partners.
+In addition to deciding on the licensing model, you should also consider the other licensing conditions, such as how much flexibility do you need, or whether it is possible to lend them to project partners.